Appreciation - rise in value of one currency against another which has a floating rate.

 Margin - is an insurance deposit which provides cover of possible losses of a marginal trade, and is used as a pledge.

-Margin Call - a message from a dealing centre to a trader saying that it is necessary to increase funds on marginal account.
+Margin Call - a message from a broker to a trader saying that it is necessary to increase funds on marginal account.

 Margin Level - an indicator showing the state of a trader’s trading account.

 Margin trading - is currency trading supported by the margin pledge.